iTwin/synchronization-report-react/README.md

 ### 3. Basic usage

-Simply pass your report data into the `Report` component.
+Simply pass your report data and workflow mapping into the `Report` component.

 ```tsx
 export const App = () => {